hk-23/bike_service_app/README.md

 ## Customizing Database
 The project has a SQLite DB with sample datasets for you to use.
-If you want to connect with MySQL the open the settings.py in the bike_service folder and uncomment the lines from 93 to 102.
+If you want to connect with MySQL  then open the settings.py file in the bike_service folder and uncomment the lines from 93 to 102.
+So it looks like this after changing:
 ```python
 93  DATABASES = {
 94     "default": {